 - San Cristobal Island holds the second largest urban population in Puerto Baquerizo, a small town with an attractive waterfront Malecon

 - Espanola Island is the place to observe Albatrosses

 - Fernandina Island has a unique volcano landscape, with the largest cormorants and Galapagos penguins’ populations.

-- Bartolome Island holds the famous Pinnacle Rock and has great snorkeling opportunities
+- Bartolome Island holds the famous Pinnacle Rock and has excellent snorkeling opportunities

-- Lobos Island is popular for diving and has a population of boobies and Darwin finches
+- Lobos Island is famous for diving and has a population of boobies and Darwin finches

 - Genovesa Island is the further remote island and the most popular for birdwatching with blue-footed and red-footed boobies, and several other bird species.

 - Seymour Island is another bird paradise and a great diving spot